 Kids can be messy at times.
 It is part of their learning process while growing up, so while investing in a high-quality mattress, consider getting a breathable mattress protector to help preserve your kid's mattress' quality.
 A mattress protector will reduce your bed's exposure to dust, sweat, oils, and wetting from your child.
 It is also easier to clean and replace.

 While it's not guaranteed that your kid will enjoy a firm mattress, you can get an extra mattress topper to soften the surface and create a cosier space.
 This topper can also increase your mattress' protection.

 Choose Comfortable Bedding Accessories

 Partner your mattress with plush pillows, huggable bolsters, comfortable blankets, and breathable bed sheets.
-Like a mattress, pillows come in different materials and sizes.
-Whether you choose a firmer pillow or a plushy one depends on your child's comfort preference.
+Like mattresses, pillows come in different materials and sizes.
+Whether you choose a firmer or plusher pillow depends on your child's comfort preference.

 Don't Overlook Your Bed Frame

 While a mattress is important, having a safe and supportive bed frame is also pivotal in creating a cosy kid's room.
 When buying a bed, make sure the size fits your mattress (local Singaporean sizes may differ from other sizes) and is sturdy enough to survive a kid's active lifestyle.
 Wooden bed frames are the stars of this category.
 Looking for a plush variety?
 Try a divan bed with cushioned sides.
 If you have limited bedroom space, consider getting a storage bed where you can store extra toys and linens to prevent the room from being cluttered.

 Buying a mattress for your child is extra challenging as it comes with more safety and comfort considerations.
 Of course, the child's growth and future mattress needs will be noted.
 We hope that the tips mentioned above will help you narrow down your choices and aid you in designing a conducive room that will give your little one a good night's sleep.